-A woman’s body is beautiful, fragile and complex altogether.
+A woman’s body is beautiful, fragile, and complex altogether.
 In today’s times, the case of ovarian cysts is observed more frequently.
-The main reason for the same is lifestyle changes and eating habits.
-We seldom eat pure and healthy which certainly has a bad influence on health sooner or later.
-We all experience some sorts of trouble with our health irrespective of gender.
+Common reasons for ovarian cysts, in most cases, are lifestyle and eating habits.

 Here, we will be talking about ovarian cysts in women and how yoga poses might help in mitigating the risk of having ovarian cysts.
 Here are the few vital points that would help us understand all about ovarian cysts.